Share your thoughts on Facilities Projects Prioritization

 THE PROCESS THE OUSD FACILITIES DEPARTMENT FOLLOW IN CREATING THE 2O2O FACILITIES MASTERPLAN

 The Facilities Master Plan is the District’s strategic plan to optimize the utilization of our facilities to best support our students.
 The plan outlines the current conditions of all the facilities that OUSD owns.
 OUSD Board members and District Administrators use the Facilities Master Plan to effectively plan allocations of future programs and help evaluate current programs to ensure that our educational offerings are at a site that can accommodate their full capacity.
-Our Facilities Master Plan is being developed with an equitable lens to ensure that we are providing the very best learning opportunities for our students across the entire district.
-The plan will help identify and prioritize facility needs and will make us eligible for state bond funds and support a local bond in the near future.
+Our Facilities Master Plan was developed with an equitable lens to ensure that we are providing the very best learning opportunities for our students across the entire district.
+The plan helped identify and prioritize facility needs and made us eligible for state bond funds and support a local bond.
 The Facilities Master Plan has been informed by processes like the Blue Print for Quality Schools, City Wide Plan as well as our 7-11 process.
-The 7-11 process will guide the school district to make important decisions to maximize our resources to best support our students.
+The 7-11 process guided the school district to make important decisions to maximize our resources to best support our students.

 The Facilities Department started the process of identifying a firm to develop the Facilities Master Plan by releasing a Request for Proposals in December 2018; four proposals were received in January 2019.
 Out of the proposals received, the proposal from MK Think stood out to facilitate this process due to the experience of having worked well with other school districts in a similar capacity.
 The contract for MK Think went to OUSD Board and was approved at the board meeting that took place on April 10th 2019.
 Some of the work that MK Think is being tasked to do is to develop The Facilities Master Plan which will be a tool that synthesizes various different plans, data points, and Board policies in order to create a process for strategic decision making in the District.